sharina-ya/Scribble-game/README.md

   - PyQt5: For creating the graphical user interface.

 - Game Logic: The server manages game state and word assignments while ensuring communication between both clients.
 Upon a draw and subsequent guess, the server handles the validation and informs both players accordingly.

-### Contributing

-Contributions are welcome!
-Please ensure your contributions align with the project's objectives.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Commit your changes and push to your fork.
-4. Submit a pull request.

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

-### Acknowledgements

-We would like to thank the open-source community for their invaluable contributions to software development and for providing resources that facilitated the completion of this project.